boazbk/tcs/lec_07_other_models.md

 ::: {.remark title="Infinite loops in the λ calculus" #infiniteloops}
-The fact that $\lambda$-expressions can simulate NAND++ programs means that, like them, it can also enter into an infinite loop.
+The fact that $\lambda$-expressions can simulate NAND-TM programs means that, like them, it can also enter into an infinite loop.
 For example, consider the $\lambda$ expression

 $$